colinlienard/sv-router/docs/guide/file-based/setup.md

 ```

 > [!IMPORTANT]
-> File-based routing is primarly intended to use will Vite, though you can use it through the `sv-router` CLI.
+> While file-based routing is primarily designed for Vite, you can also use it through the `sv-router` CLI.

 ## With Vite

-After starting a fresh new Vite and Svelte project, you can add the Vite plugin in your config:
+After initializing a new Vite and Svelte project, add the sv-router plugin to your Vite configuration:

 ```ts [vite.config.ts]
 import { svelte } from '@sveltejs/vite-plugin-svelte';